 Managing your permaculture project can be fun….or not.

-This chapter of Food Not Lawns outlines the whys and hows of a functional group process, in general, and next week we will get into a bit more detail about conflict resolution and egalitarian process for organizing larger groups and ongoing projects.
+This chapter of Food Not Lawns outlines the whys and hows of a functional group process, in general, and in another class, we will get into a bit more detail about conflict resolution and egalitarian process for organizing larger groups and ongoing projects.

 The rest of today’s class will focus on a project management system that can be used for implementing projects of any size, and was created to go hand-in-hand with the GOBRADIME design process, which we have been using, loosely, during this course and will revisit again, with feeling, next month.

 What are the biggest obstacles between what we want to do with our permaculture projects, and what we actually DO?